vichen1/RecipesProject/README.md

 6. Finally after obtaining new columns, I start dropping columns that are irrelevant to my research.
 This includes: `'contributor_id'`, `'submitted'`, `'steps'`, `'description'`,`'user_id'`, `'review'`, `'date'`, `'ingredients'`, `'tags'`, and `'nutrition'`.

-The resulting dataframe datatypes are shown:
+The resulting dataframe datatypes are shown as:

 | Column             | Description |
 | ------------------ | ----------- |